hai-vr/documentation/docs/products/h-view/index.md

 ### OSC Address tabs

-The following tabs are directly sourced from the OSC addressed received from VRChat's OSC Query service:
+The following tabs are directly sourced from the OSC addresses received from VRChat's OSC Query service:
 - The Avatar tab shows all OSC addresses starting with `/avatar/parameters/` and the `/avatar/change` address, except addresses starting with `/avatar/parameters/FT/`.
 - The Face Tracking tab shows all OSC addresses starting with `/avatar/parameters/FT/`.